Skip To Main Content

-Mount Olive Athletics Guidelines for NCAA Signing 23-24 School Year
+Mount Olive Athletics Guidelines for post HS participation

-Student-athletes wishing to take part in any of the Signing Days listed below must notify the Athletic Office and complete a Signing Day Info Sheet before being placed on the signing day program.
+Student-athletes wishing to participate in any signing days listed below must notify the athletic office and complete a signing day info sheet before being placed in the signing day program.

 In May, a photograph of all future college student-athletes will be taken.
 This is a final celebration for all our student-athletes competing in a sport outside of High School at an academic institution.
 NCAA I, II, or III, NAIA, Junior, Community College/ Military Academy.